epistemeepistemeepistemedoxadoxadoxa/ipynBook/README.md

 <img width="424" alt="Screenshot 2025-03-26 at 7 10 18 PM" src="https://github.com/user-attachments/assets/f9f1fae4-6425-4c8c-8b11-ddcdff5c18fd" />

-If your venv isn't setup yet, you'll see an error at the very bottom of the code:
+If your venv isn't setup yet, you'll see an error at the very bottom of the code.
+If I'm missing a package, I'll usually Google "pip install *name*" It'll usually take me to https://pypi.org/ where I can get the correct name

+I can also paste the error into an LLM

 <img width="1149" alt="Screenshot 2025-03-26 at 7 12 46 PM" src="https://github.com/user-attachments/assets/2ccfdb02-ae38-4673-98a5-64d49d332c2d" />